-Never underestimate the benefit of indoor practice; you'll be surprised how much you can work on in the comfort of your own home.
-With that said, unless you're lucky enough to have a particularly spacious room with a high ceiling, you might want to leave your driver in the bag.
+Never underestimate the benefit of indoor practice - you'll be surprised how much you can work on in the comfort of your own home.
+With that said, unless you're lucky enough to have a particularly spacious room with a super high ceiling, you might want to leave your big dog in the bag.

 Here the MeAndMyGolf boys Andy Proudman and Piers Ward discuss how to work on particular swing thoughts at home...